rocky-linux/documentation/docs/guides/admin_guide/03-commands.md

 Date format: `[AAAA]MMJJhhmm[ss]`

-> :star: **TIP:**
+!!!
+Tip
-> The `touch` command is primarily used to create an empty file, but it can be useful for incremental or differential backups for example.
+    The `touch` command is primarily used to create an empty file, but it can be useful for incremental or differential backups for example.
 Indeed, the only effect of executing a `touch` on a file will be to force it to be saved during the next backup.

 ### `rmdir` command